quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Strengths and limitations of the inter-haplotype distance approach

 Our inter-haplotype distance (IHD) approach was able to identify a mutator allele that escaped notice using quantitative trait locus (QTL) mapping.
-To more systematically compare the relative power of IHD and QTL mapping, we performed simulations under a variety of possible parameter regimes.
+To more systematically compare the power of IHD and QTL mapping, we performed simulations under a variety of possible parameter regimes.
 Overall, we found that IHD and QTL mapping have similar power to detect mutator alleles in biallelic recombinant inbred lines (RILs) that each harbor tens or hundreds of *de novo* germline mutations (Figure @fig:ihd_vs_qtl_power).
 Nonetheless, only IHD was able to discover the mutator locus on chromosome 6 in the BXDs, demonstrating that it outperforms QTL mapping in certain experimental systems and can reveal previously undiscovered signals of mutator alleles.
 Because the BXDs were generated in six breeding epochs over a period of nearly 40 years, the oldest lines have accumulated many more mutations than the younger lines; these younger RILs also have much noisier mutation spectra as a result.
-While approaches for QTL mapping weight the phenotypic measurements of each sample equally, IHD compares the *aggregate* mutation spectra of haplotypes at every locus, a property that likely increased its power to detect mutators in the BXD dataset.
+While approaches for QTL mapping typically weight the phenotypic measurements of each sample equally, IHD compares the *aggregate* mutation spectra of haplotypes at every locus, a property that likely increased its power to detect mutators in the BXD dataset.

 Another benefit of the IHD approach is that it obviates the need to perform separate association tests for every possible $k$-mer mutation type, and therefore the need to adjust significance thresholds for multiple tests.
 Since IHD compares the complete mutation spectrum between haplotypes that carry either allele at a site, it would also be well-powered to detect a mutator allele that exerted a coordinated effect on multiple $k$-mer mutation types (e.g., increased the rates of both C>T and C>A mutations).
+Finally, by computing the cosine distance between aggregate mutation spectra, IHD does not require mutation counts to be transformed into rates or compositional fractions prior to running a genome-wide scan.

 However, the IHD method suffers a handful of drawbacks when compared to QTL mapping.
 Popular QTL mapping methods (such as R/qtl2 [@PMID:30591514]) use linear models to test associations between genotypes and phenotypes, enabling the inclusion of additive and interactive covariates, as well as kinship matrices, in QTL scans.
-Although we have included simple methods to account for inter-sample relatedness in the IHD approach, they are not as robust or flexible as similar methods in QTL mapping software.
+Although we have developed simple methods to account for inter-sample relatedness in the IHD approach, they are not as flexible as similar methods in QTL mapping software.
 Additionally, the IHD method assumes that mutator alleles affect a subset of $k$-mer mutation types; if a mutator allele increased the rates of all mutation types equally on haplotypes that carried it, IHD would be unable to detect it.

 ### Discovering mutator alleles in other experimental systems